onecommons/unfurl/README.md

 Unfurl stores everything in git so git is all you need to share projects and collaboratively manage deployments.
 Unfurl can use git lfs to provide locking during deployment and can automatically encrypts secrets.
 Or for ease of use and more advanced needs you can use [unfurl cloud](https://unfurl.cloud) to host and deploy.

-For complex applications and to enable open-source development and the integration of 3rd-party providers, Unfurl supports design patterns for for integrating components and services that can be developed and deployed independently, such as encapsulation (imports), composition (substitute mapping), loosely-coupled components (dsl constraints), dependency injection (deployment blueprint / substitution mapping), modular architectures (std), semantic versioning (packaging), and component catalogs (cloudmaps).
+For complex applications and to enable open-source development and the integration of 3rd-party providers, Unfurl supports [design patterns](https://docs.unfurl.run/solution-overview.html#large-scale-collaboration) for integrating components and services that can be developed and deployed independently, such as [encapsulation](https://docs.unfurl.run/CHANGELOG.html#tosca-namespaces-and-global-type-identifiers), [composition](https://docs.unfurl.run/toscaref/spec-substitution-mapping.html), [loosely-coupled components](https://github.com/onecommons/unfurl/blob/main/rust/README.md), dependency injection, [semantic versioning](https://docs.unfurl.run/packages.html#package-resolution), and [component catalogs](https://docs.unfurl.run/cloudmap.html).

 ## Our Vision